NEW BEGINNING FOR EASTER

 And if you say you’d rather wait for the next generation,

-that is just as understandable.
+That is just as understandable.

 Then it’s worth sticking with it.